ultralytics/ultralytics/docs/guides/index.md

 * [Conda Quickstart](conda-quickstart.md) 🚀 NEW: Step-by-step guide to setting up a [Conda](https://anaconda.org/conda-forge/ultralytics) environment for Ultralytics.
 Learn how to install and start using the Ultralytics package efficiently with Conda.
 * [Docker Quickstart](docker-quickstart.md) 🚀 NEW: Complete guide to setting up and using Ultralytics YOLO models with [Docker](https://hub.docker.com/r/ultralytics/ultralytics).
 Learn how to install Docker, manage GPU support, and run YOLO models in isolated containers for consistent development and deployment.
 * [Raspberry Pi](raspberry-pi.md) 🚀 NEW: Quickstart tutorial to run YOLO models to the latest Raspberry Pi hardware.
+* [Triton Inference Server Integration](triton-inference-server.md) 🚀 NEW: Dive into the integration of Ultralytics YOLOv8 with NVIDIA's Triton Inference Server for scalable and efficient deep learning inference deployments.

 ## Contribute to Our Guides